spqb/adabmDCA/README.md

 `adabmDCA` is available in three languages: C++ (single-core CPU), Julia (multi-core CPU) and Python (GPU-oriented).
 Follow the instructions for installing the desired implementation.

 ### Python implementation :snake:
-Open a terminal, clone the github repository locally, install the dependencies and the package:
+Open a terminal, clone the GitHub repository locally, and install the dependencies and the package:

 ```{bash}
 git clone git@github.com:spqb/adabmDCApy.git